mzabrisk/election-analysis/README.md

 This code works well for analyzing the results of a popular-vote election.
 However, in order for it to perform well for elections with an additional layer, such as a national election, an additional layer needs to be accounted for.
 In this analyis, we account for county votes and total votes.
 In order to move up to the national level, we would need to keep track of electoral district (analagous to county), state (analagous to total), and national votes.
 Additionally, our analysis only kept track of the total voting results, but results at all levels need to be tracked.
 To accomplish this, a couple of changes need to be made to the code.

-- The following changes to the main *for* loop would enable detailed vote tracking at the county level, while still maintaining the ability to easily output the overal outcome:
+- The following changes to the main *for* loop would enable detailed vote tracking at the county level, while still maintaining the ability to easily output the overal outcome.
+A nested dictionary 'county_candidate_votes' was created, and directly populated with county, candidate, and count-level votes:

 ![](https://github.com/mzabrisk/election-analysis/blob/2cbdaea5bd233a05aa0b2c103220ab2144b7352c/Resources/revised_code.png)